jedluk/tract/README.md

 > cv worker is running on PORT 5000,
 > client is served on port 3000.

 You can also run each service individually by typing `docker-compose up <service_name>`.
-The whole configuration can is placed in docker-compose.yml file , and can be adjusted to your needs.
+The whole configuration is placed in docker-compose.yml file , and can be adjusted for your needs.

 ## Development mode